Data Sources

 SEER Patterns of Care

-Measures: Bladder cancer treatment, Breast cancer treatment, Colorectal cancer treatment, Lung cancer treatment, Ovarian cancer treatment, Prostate cancer treatment.
+Measures: Bladder cancer treatment, Breast cancer treatment, Colorectal cancer treatment, Kidney cancer treatment, Lung cancer treatment, Melanoma of the skin treatment, Ovarian cancer treatment, Prostate cancer treatment.

 State Tobacco Activities Tracking and Evaluation (STATE) System